Personal-Data-Acquisition/PDA_paperwork/SDP/sdp.md

 # Process

+Task Selection:
+* Kanban style
+* Select highest priority item within your role's domain

+To Solve an Issue and Meet Acceptance Criteria:
-1. write failing tests.
+1. Write failing tests.
-2. write code to pass tests.
+2. Write code to pass tests.
-3. repeat.
+3. Repeat.
+4. Open a pull-request and merge

 ## Steps in software development